 The adoption service was rated good by Ofsted in 2011, and the fostering service rated as excellent in 2012.
-Performance on the
+Performance on the adoption score card is slowly improving.

 The answer to this question could be everyone in Lancashire, or it could be everyone within a District of Lancashire e.g. Burnley, or everyone within a ward e.g. Daneshouse etc. Alternatively, the answer could be a particular group of people e.g. young people in Leyland, people with a disability in Frenchwood etc.